Leon Petrażycki

-Leon Petrażycki (Leon Petrażycki; Лев Ио́сифович Петражи́цкий; 13 April 1867 – 15 May 1931) was a Polish philosopher, legal scholar, and sociologist.
-He is considered an important forerunner of the sociology of law.
+Leon Petrażycki (Leon Petrażycki; Лев Ио́сифович Петражи́цкий; 13 April 1867 – 15 May 1931) was a Russian and Polish philosopher, legal scholar, and sociologist, deputy of the first State Duma of Russian Empire.
+He is considered an important forerunner of the sociology of law and the founder of St. Petersburg School of Philosophy of Law.

 Life

 Leon Petrażycki was born into the Polish gentry of the Mogilev Governorate in the Russian Empire.
 In 1890 he graduated from Kiev University, then spent two years on a scholarship in Berlin, and in 1896 received a doctorate from the University of St. Petersburg.
 At the latter university, he served from 1897 to 1917 as a professor of the philosophy of law.

 In 1906 Petrażycki was elected to the ill-fated First Duma as a member of the Constitutional Democratic Party.
 When the legislature was dissolved after a few months, he was convicted and incarcerated for his protests.
 He was appointed to the Supreme Court of Russia in 1917, but had to flee the country when the Bolshevik revolution succeeded.
 He found a new home in Poland and became the first professor of sociology at Warsaw University in 1919.

 A prolific writer in several languages and famous lecturer with a large following of students, Petrażycki committed suicide in 1931.
 However, Petrażycki's contribution to legal sociology and legal theory continues to be debated within various fields of legal research and applied to the study of current legal questions.